CCETC/SonataAdminBundle/Resources/doc/README_CCE.markdown

 * custom action buttons (buttons in top right corner) for list/edit/show templates
 * translations check the configured custom domain if nothing is found in the supplied domain
 * option to hide show fields with empty values
+* option to specifiy a service to be saved as the "appHelper" for admin_pool

 ### Interface Changes
 * Fewer submit buttons on edit